ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### minuteRate (Fixed: 5000*)
 {: #openwhisk_syslimits_tminuterate}

-* The rate limit N is set to 5000 and limits the number of Triggers that a user can fire in 1-minute windows.
+* The rate limit N is set to 5000 and limits the number of triggers that a user can fire in 1-minute windows.
-* A user cannot change the Trigger limit when a Trigger is created.
+* A user cannot change the trigger limit when a trigger is created.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.
 * This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
 Check the section [Increasing fixed limits](openwhisk_reference.html#increase_fixed_tlimit) for detailed instructions on how to increase this limit.